Snowmobiling Yellowstone's Lower Loop

 Sunset on Sylvan Pass

-Cruising past the Lake, we made it into Sylvan Pass just in time for sunset.
-First, the sun lit up summits in the Absarokas.
-Then, clouds above turned orange.
-On the way out of Sylvan Pass, the road seemed narrower.
-We were descending, looking down into a deep canyon below.
+Cruising past Yellowstone Lake, we made it into Sylvan Pass just in time for sunset.
+The setting sun lit up west-facing summits in the Absaroka's.
+Clouds above became orange.
+On the way out of Sylvan Pass, the road felt narrower and steeper.
+Descending, we looked into a deep canyon below.

 At 5:45pm, we passed the East Entrance, taking a group picture at the Yellowstone sign.
-15 minutes later, we were back where we started, where groomed snow meets pavement.
+15 minutes later, we were back where we started – groomed snow turned to pavement.
 We parked our sleds, ditched the jumpsuits and headed for Gary Fales.

-It was late, so the rental company had closed up.
-We left keys, suits and helmets in the office and headed back to Cody.
+It was late, so the rental company closed up.
+We left sled keys, suits and helmets in the office and drove to Cody.

 Before setting out on a 5-hour drive home, we stopped in town for steaks.
-In cattle country, we expected a local cut.
-Turns out, our steakhouse sources its meat from Sysco.
-After some Sysco steaks and wine, we headed south.
-At around 1am, we were back in Jackson.
+In cattle country, we expected local cuts.
+Turns out, our steakhouse sourced its meat from Sysco (sorry I asked).
+After Sysco steaks and wine, we drove south.
+Just after 1am, we pulled into Jackson.

-Winter in Yellowstone checked off the wish list.
+Winter in Yellowstone finally checked off the wish list.

 Next up for Yellowstone